 Nutrients poorly absorbed

-To help protect against GI problems and weight regain, you should continue to have
+To help protect against gastrointestinal problems and weight regain, continue to have

-careful follow-up past the third year after surgery.
+careful follow-up with your provider past the third year after surgery.

 Weight loss after LSG slows down after a few years, and your stomach may stretch and

 grow.
 For any bariatric surgery to succeed, you must make important lifestyle changes

 that include both better nutrition and regular exercise.
 These changes need to be